Latish705/intellicollab/learning/redis/README.md

 ## Redis in Docker Compose

-Redis is configured in the IntelliColab Docker Compose file:
+Redis is configured in the intellicollab Docker Compose file:

 ```yaml
 # docker-compose.yml